jongiddy/sublime-gidterm/README.md

 In browse mode, change to terminal mode using one of the following:

 - Type any printing character, including `Enter`, `Tab`, `Backspace`, and `Delete`;
-- `Insert` or `Ctrl-V` to insert the clipboard into the command prompt;
+- `Ctrl-V` to insert the clipboard into the command prompt;
+- `Insert` to insert the clipboard into the command prompt with surrounding whitespace removed;
-- `Shift-Insert` to delete the contents of the command prompt and replace with the clipboard;
+- `Shift-Insert` to delete the contents of the command prompt and replace with the clipboard with surrounding whitespace removed;
 - `Shift-Delete` to delete the contents of the command prompt;

 All of these, except `Ctrl-V`, perform the same action in both modes.